Skills for Life Reaches out to Pirates to Offer Scuba Experience

 “It helped me out a bit too (being a mentor) because I felt like I had a purpose, and it was fun to do this try diving with Sam.
 It was relaxing, fun to try something different.
 Also, it makes you feel like there is nothing you can’t do.
 There are still groups out there that can help you figure it out.
 They make activities adaptive, which means a lot when people take the time to work with you,” Koger said.

 “This was about showing those with physical disabilities they had the ability to overcome a challenge that many able-bodied people fear and won’t even try,” continued D’Artagnan Bebel, Dive Pirates board member, and adaptive dive buddy.
 “Mask clearing, regulator retrieval, purging, BCD inflation and deflation, are all monumental tasks for some people who have hands, let alone no arms or hands.
 It’s all about problem-solving.”

-Try Dive was just one of the many activities offered at the Skills for Life workshop, and Johnson hopes enough sponsors and interest will pull together for more.
-“My brain says it’s too hard, too many moving parts, logistics, my heart says this is such a life changing opportunity to be in a room of people who get it, feel normal, a chance to connect, I hope it continues.”
+“Try Dive” was just one of the many activities offered at the Skills for Life workshop.
+Therefore, Johnson hopes enough sponsors and interest will pull together for more.
+“My brain says, ‘it’s too hard.
+There are too many moving parts and logistics.’
+However, my heart says, ‘this is such a life-changing opportunity to be in a room of people who get it and feel normal.’
+It’s a chance to connect and I hope it continues.”

 is a non-profit organization dedicated to bringing scuba diving to persons with disabilities and joining them with the mainstream of divers.
 Its vision is to create a community of adaptive divers that will dive and travel in the mainstream world of scuba diving through education and overcoming obstacles.
 For more information about the Foundation go to divepirates.org.